Australia and New Zealand evacuate scores of their citizens from New Caledonia

-MELBOURNE, Australia (AP) — The Australian military had flown 115 passengers in two flights from the restive French Pacific territory of New Caledonia and would continue to work with France to repatriate all Australians who want to leave, an Australian government minister said Wednesday.
+MELBOURNE, Australia (AP) — The Australian military has flown 115 passengers on two flights from the restive French Pacific territory of New Caledonia and a French government flight was expected to evacuate another 100 stranded passengers on Wednesday, an Australian government minister said.

+Six people have been killed, including two police officers, and hundreds have been injured during recent armed clashes, looting and arson in New Caledonia.

+French President Emmanuel Macron is expected to land Thursday in New Caledonia, where Indigenous people have long sought independence.
+The unrest has raised new questions about Macron's handling of France's colonial legacy.

 Conroy did not say what nationalities were among the remaining 31 passengers.
 But he said Australia had reciprocal arrangements with Canada and Japan to help their citizens in crises.

-Another more than 200 Australians were registered with Australia’s Department of Foreign Affairs and Trade to leave the South Pacific territory where a 12-day state of emergency has been declared.
+More than 200 other Australians were registered with Australia’s Department of Foreign Affairs and Trade to leave the South Pacific territory, where a 12-day state of emergency has been declared.

 “We’ve prioritized the elderly, the pregnant and the most vulnerable,” Conroy told Nine Network television.